An Advisory Board can be a great way to engage key supporters with relevant professional skills, life experiences, and networks.

 8. Take your plan to your Governing Board and staff.
 Seek feedback and discuss who will be responsible for the Advisory Board.
 How will communications with the group work?
 Who will plan and run meetings?
-Think about any task related to the Advisory Board and who will be responsible for that task.
+Think about any tasks related to the Advisory Board and who will be responsible for each task.

 9. With the input you’ve gathered, finalize the plan for the Advisory Board.

 10. Invite people to serve on the Advisory Board, with Board and staff input.
 Start with an email requesting an in-person meeting, video call, or phone call.
 Let the person know you want to discuss their participation as an Advisory member.
 There is no need to waste their time and yours if they are not interested or able to serve.